-Roasted Butternut Enchiladas with Mole Sauce – topped with cilantro, avocado and toasted sesame and pumpkin seeds.
+Roasted Butternut Enchiladas with Mole Sauce – filled with roasted butternut and black beans and baked in a simple flavorful Mole Sauce, topped with cilantro, avocado and toasted sesame and pumpkin seeds.
 Serve this up with this Mexican slaw for a fast and delicious vegetarian dinner, perfect for fall!
+Vegan adaptable!
+Or add meat.

 Beautiful red Kuri squash, acorn squash, sugar pumpkin, kobacha, delicata, sweet dumplings, even roasted spaghetti squash will work well here.
 I’ve even used roasted sweet potato, which is not a squash at all –my point is here, the recipe is very forgiving and so, use what you have!